github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

    // This is a comment

 A multiline comment is a *comment start*, followed by a *comment body*, followed by a *comment end*.
 A comment start is a slash (``/``, U+002F) followed by an asterisk (``*``, U+002A), and a comment end is an asterisk followed by a slash.
-A comment body is any sequence of characters that does not include a comment end.
+A comment body is any sequence of characters that does not include a comment end and does not start with an asterisk.
 Here is an example multiline comment:

 ::